Umweltdev/romax-realestate-mui/frontend/documentation/romax.md

        - `ProdListCarousel.jsx`: carousel component for display property images.
        - `range.jsx`: component to filter properties.
        - `sort.jsx`: component to view amount of properties listed and sort properties based on citeria.

+    -`About.jsx/`: Timeline Page dor all the estate date of commencement and completion.

   - **redux**: